 I recently (2019) trained once more with Uncommon Knowledge - studying their course on raising Self Esteem.

-At present I am studying to qualify as an Integrative Adult Sleep Coach with The International Parenting and Health Institute.
-This study will complement my hypnotherapy work with sleep difficulties and insomnia.
+In 2020 I trained as an Integrative Adult Sleep Coach with The International Parenting and Health Institute.
+This study has complemented my hypnotherapy work with sleep difficulties and insomnia.